carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

-The default build methods may cover a majority of the simple cases related to type construction, but when they cannot satisfy a type's needs, you can define additional convenience get methods in the `builders` field as follows:
+The default build methods may cover a majority of the simple cases related to type construction, but when they cannot satisfy a type's needs, you can define additional convenience 'get' methods in the `builders` field as follows:

 ```tablegen
 def MyType : ... {